Planet

 As a B Corp in the legal industry, we’re counted among law firms that are leading a global movement for an inclusive, equitable and regenerative economy.

-Freeths has an army of company-wide Green Groups, who do everything from advising staff members to take an electric scooter from the train station instead of a taxi (hello, Milton Keynes), to approaching allotment holders to see if our used coffee grounds can help their plants grow better (answer, they can, as our Leicester Green Group found out).
+Freeths has an army of firm-wide Green Groups, who focus on everything from advising staff members to take an electric scooter from the train station instead of a taxi (hello, Milton Keynes), to approaching allotment holders to see if our used coffee grounds can help their plants grow better (answer, they can, as our Leicester Green Group found out).

 Our Green Champions are in charge of ensuring we reduce waste wherever possible, segregating food waste for composting, offsetting CO2 emissions for courier shipments, buying goods and services as locally as possible and saving clothing from landfill through the ReLived scheme in Nottingham.